Personal-Tejas-Org/speedscore_test_ex5/.github/PULL_REQUET_TEMPLATE.md

 # Description

-[Summary of the changes and the related issue.
+[Provide a summary of the changes and the related issue.
 Include relevant motivation and context.]

+---

 # Related Issue(s)

-Addresses # (tag depending issues)
+Addresses: #[issue-number]
+(Use the issue number(s) your PR addresses)

+---

 # Type of Change

 - [ ] New Feature
 - [ ] Bug Fix
-- [ ] Documentation update
+- [ ] Documentation Update
-- [ ] Other (describe)
+- [ ] Other (please describe): __________

+---

 # Testing

-[Describe/cite the tests that you ran to verify your changes.
-Provide instructions to run the tests.]
+[Describe the tests you ran to verify your changes.
+Include any instructions for how to reproduce.]

+---

 # Pre-Submission Checklist

-- [ ] The code executes; my changes do not break the build
+- [ ] The code executes and does not break the build
 - [ ] My changes do not generate new warnings
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added comments in complex areas of the code
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have updated related documentation if applicable
-- [ ] I have added automated tests demonstrating that the feature works or that fix is correct
+- [ ] I have added automated tests that prove the feature/fix works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All new and existing unit tests pass locally
-- [ ] Any changes on which this PR depends have been merged and published in upstream modules
+- [ ] Any dependent changes have been merged and published in upstream modules

+---